saptak/envddext/docs/quick_start_feature.md

 The Quick Start feature is implemented in the following files:

-- `ui/src/App.tsx`: Contains the Quick Start button and dialog components.
+- `ui/src/AppWithGitHubTemplates.tsx`: Contains the main application logic, including the Quick Start button and dialog components that render the templates.
+- `ui/src/services/githubTemplateService.ts`: Handles fetching template metadata (from an `index.json` file on GitHub) and their YAML content.
+Template application uses the host's `kubectl`.
+- `templates/index.json` (in the `envoygatewaytemplates` GitHub repository): The primary source of metadata for available templates.
+- `envddext/ui/src/templates/index.json`: A local fallback or cached version of the template metadata.
-- `ui/src/components/QuickStart/`: (Future) Will contain dedicated components for the Quick Start feature.
+- `ui/src/components/QuickStart/`: (Future) May contain dedicated components if the Quick Start dialog logic is extracted from `AppWithGitHubTemplates.tsx`.
-- `ui/src/templates/`: (Future) Will contain YAML templates for example configurations.

 ## Related Documentation